Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 ----

-## 2. Format Testing
+## 2. Lorebook Application (AKA Formatting)

-_Updated (June 28, 2021):_ Using `[ ]` instead of `•`, featherlite has shown an excellent ability to avoid leaking (including syntax/mashed words), and at the same time prove to be an effective source of information for the AI.

-I am currently using the featherlite format, as noted in [section 2.1](#21-featherlite).

-Alternatively, format testing so far has shown that use of encapsulation `[ .]` or just `[ ]` appears to work well, and works when combined with caveman.
-E.g.: `[ Mark age 30 male tall he skilled knight]`.
+The Lorebook is an incredibly useful function, that can be applied in an almost absurd number of ways.
+Combined with different Generation Settings, Advanced Context settings, etc., it is every difficult to properly qualify what the *best* way of using Lorebooks is.
+The recommendations I make in this document work for me in my use case.
+If they do not work for you, you may need to try to change certain aspects to better fit yours.

+Formatting refers, simply, to the syntax one can use in their Lorebook to draft entries in such a way that the AI is able to understand and apply the contents of entries to the Story.
+Formats have many forms, but they range from straight descriptive or flowing prose entries (just written normally) or using complicated syntax such as the `{`, `[`, `"` etc. of JSON.
+Your preference for format may depend on how easy to use you want it to be, how accurate, whether you want the AI to rely on your personal writing style, and other things.
+Each format has advantages and disadvantages.

+I will not discourage anyone from using any format that works for them.

+Current formats addressed in this document, or that I intend to address, and which are not inclusive of all those discussed in the NAI Discord or other places, are:

+- featherlite (my current preference)
+  - Represented by concise, smashed, low-syntax style.
+Meant to get across ideas for the AI but not impact its writing.
+- caveman encapsulated prose
+  - Represented by use of short caveman-like entries that cut out unnecessary words (is, that, etc.) and use of `[ ]`.
+- regular encapsulated prose
+  - Regular writing describing the entity/concept in the entry, surrounded by `[ ]`.
+- regular prose
+  - Prose without encapsulation of any kind.
+- JSON
+  - Syntax-heavy format in style of JSON code: `[{"Entryname":{"key":"value","key1":"value1"}}]`.
+JSON should be minified using JSONmate or another resource.
-Monky research in NAI Discord suggested that keeping lines to 18 tokens then separating new lines seems to work well.

-I have confirmed that 18 tokens or less for new lines appears to be preferable for entries, at least using caveman formatting.
-Reinforcing entries with names on each line is important.
+Monky suggested that keeping lines to 18 tokens then separating new lines seems to work well.
+I confirmed that 18 tokens or less for new lines appears to have a positive effect on entries, at least using caveman and featherlite formatting.
+Reinforcing entries with names on each line is important, and in entries with pronouns appears to help.

+I am currently using the featherlite format.

 ### 2.1 Featherlite

 Rinter, the creator of Featherlite, has a wiki that can be found here with all the up to date information on the format in NAI: [Rinter's Featherlite Wiki](https://github.com/RinterWaptor/NAI-research/wiki).

-Initial testing of Featherlite was not necessary promising, due to leaking issues.
-However, with `•` swapped for `[ ]`, leaking has been tamped down to a minimum and outputs appear to be of good quality.
-As I did significant amounts of my research using Featherlite in AID, I intend to spend most of my time studying it and ways it can by used in NAI.
-Initial research will be contained in this document, but I may draft a separate document in the future should using this one become unweildy.
+I will not speak in great detail to featherlite's benefits and drawbacks here.
+Please see Rinter's wiki at the above link for more specific information.

+After hiccups with initial testing, where the original `•` syntax starting entries appeared to no longer work, Rinter reworked the format and determined that `[ ]` is acceptable encapsulation for featherlite in NAI.
+After moving to the new encapsulation, featherlite appears to be a very viable format.

+I used featherlite as my primary format in AID, finding that I generally liked its structure and application.
+I intend to focus quite a bit of my time assisting Rinter with refining its use in NAI.
+I may eventually draft a separate document on featherlite testing if this document becomes too unwieldy.
+Additionally, please note that my way of using featherlite may not necessarily match Rinter's fully.
+I often integrate caveman-like elements into my entries.

+#### 2.1(a) Featherlite Testing Note

+From initial testing, leaking is incredibly rare and outputs are accurate and high quality, in both play and descriptive testing.
+I have conducted significant testing since over the past several days and have found that featherlite does not appear to have significant drawbacks.
+Necessary information is pulled from the entries without inferring writing style.
+I am finding that the AI is capable of referencing the entries without repitition or incoherence, and in fact is quite capable of connecting entries together in a desireable way.
+Racial traits are incorporated into the characters, and the characters' relationships with each other are referenced often.

+I will undertake comparative testing to determine relative performance once I am comfortable that my current entries are optimized and can be compared properly to optimal entries under other formats.
+This will most likely occur after I am able to test JSON/python.

+#### 2.1(b) Featherlite Example Entries

+_This section is a work in progress, and will be continually updated._

+**CHARACTERS**

+> Mark (main character of many of my stories):
+>
+>> `[ Mark: male wolfkin lean He kind joyful ]`<br>
+>> `[ Mark: Blackfur muzzle He bestfriendVol ]`

+**RACES**

+> Wolfkin (primary race in most of my stories):
+>
+>> `[ wolfkin: caninebody digitigrade Beastkin they muzzle ]`<br>
+>> `[ wolfkin behavior: expressivetail&ears They friendly peaceful ]`

-#### 2.1(a) Featherlite Conversion (with examples)
+#### 2.1(c) Featherlite Conversion from AID (with examples)

+_No longer being updated--for informational purposes._

 Following Rinter's new guidelines for Featherlite in NAI, I converted my entries from AID-version to NAI-version.
 To show this, I will use an example with a race and character I commonly use.
 Please see [my document](https://github.com/Kalmarr120/Kalmarr_NAI_Public/blob/755de9ae8c29bb7cc8f33d339edfadf395008893/wolfkin_race_featherlite.md) for details on how I constructed the racial entries for AID.